dougshort00/Challenge-Uploads/README.txt

-Doug Short - homework repository
+Doug Short - homework repository.
+We are having a new conversation about SNYCING.
+You have to go back to GitHub desktop